Skip to main content

 2026 Documents and Resources

-• Program Guidelines: Full program guidelines, rules, and conditions, including what we're looking for and how applications will be reviewed.
+• Program Guidelines: Full program guidelines, rules, and conditions, including what we're looking for and how applications are reviewed.

-• Budget Worksheet: Allows you to prepare your budget worksheet for upload to the SurveyMonkey form.
-This document works best when you download and open it in Word on your desktop.
+• Budget Worksheet: A form to help prospective organizers develop their budget in a consistent format for City review.
+This document works best when you download and open it on a computer in Microsoft Word.

 • Sample Contract: An example of the contract which grantees will be required to enter with the city in order to accept CPF funds.
 The actual contract will be drafted based on the specifics of your program.